-The affordability and abundance of natural gas has created tremendous opportunities for consumers across the Eastern United States to access this clean-burning, low emissions energy resource.
-New York City, in particular, has experienced its cleanest air in over 50 years thanks to increased natural gas use.
+Natural gas is a critical component of the mix of energy sources necessary to meet the region’s growing energy needs.
+The affordability and abundance of natural gas has created tremendous opportunities for consumers in the northeastern U.S. New York City, in particular, has experienced its cleanest air in over 50 years thanks to increased natural gas use.

-Williams’ Transco natural gas pipeline reliably provides much of the natural gas consumed in the northeastern U.S. The company is currently developing the Northeast Supply Enhancement project to expand the existing Transco facilities to provide consumers access to an additional 400 million cubic feet of natural gas per day (enough natural gas to serve the daily needs of about 2.3 million homes) in time for the 2019/2020 winter heating season.
+Williams operates the Transco pipeline – a 10,000-mile interstate transmission pipeline system which transports much of the natural gas consumed in the northeastern United States.
+This critical energy infrastructure reliably provides much of the natural gas consumed in the northeastern U.S. The company is currently developing the Northeast Supply Enhancement project to expand and upgrade the existing energy infrastructure in Pennsylvania, New Jersey and New York to provide consumers access to an additional 400 million cubic feet of natural gas per day (enough natural gas to serve the daily needs of about 2.3 million homes) in time for the 2020 winter heating season.

 The Northeast Supply Enhancement project will provide service to National Grid – the largest distributor of natural gas in the northeastern United States.
 Once complete, the project will serve growing natural gas demand in the Northeast, including the 1.8 million customers served by National Grid in Brooklyn, Queens, Staten Island and Long Island.